- Professor of Law

 Professor Heidi Kitrosser joined the University of Minnesota Law School faculty in 2006.
 She was a visiting professor at the Law School from 2005-06, and an assistant professor at Brooklyn Law School from 2003-2006.

-Professor Kitrosser graduated from UCLA in 1992, summa cum laude and Phi Beta Kappa, with a B.A. in political science.
+Kitrosser graduated from UCLA in 1992, summa cum laude and Phi Beta Kappa, with a B.A. in political science.
 She received her J.D. degree from Yale Law School in 1996.
 During her third year at Yale, she won the Harlan Fiske Stone Prize for best oral argument in the Morris Tyler Moot Court of Appeals.

-Following law school, she clerked for Judge William Rea on the District Court for the Central District of California and for Judge Judith Rogers on the United States Court of Appeals for the District of Columbia Circuit.
+Following law school, she clerked for Judge William Rea on the District Court for the Central District of California and for Judge Judith Rogers on the U.S. Court of Appeals for the District of Columbia Circuit.
 She also worked as an associate at the Washington, D.C., office of Jenner & Block.

 For more information, download Professor Kitrosser’s curriculum vitae.